-- 1. The TEO must ensure that SAC funding is only used for the relevant programmes and activities at level 3 and above on the NZQF which are specified in a TEO's proposed investment plan (unless exempt).
-For the purposes of calculating the amount of SAC funding to be allocated to the TEO, TEC uses a metric comprising: - a) the number of valid domestic enrolments (as described in SAC3+), measured in equivalent full-time students (EFTS); and
+1. The TEO must ensure that SAC funding is only used for the relevant programmes and activities at level 3 and above on the NZQF which are specified in a TEO's proposed investment plan (unless exempt).
+For the purposes of calculating the amount of SAC funding to be allocated to the TEO, TEC uses a metric comprising:

-- b) the qualifications, and their component courses, in which students are enrolled, and the assigned course classifications, funding categories, and funding rates of those qualification. - 2.
-The TEO may only claim funding for a student who is: - a) a valid student enrolment (for the April and August 2016 SDRs) or a confirmed student enrolment (for the December 2016 and subsequent SDRs); and - b) a valid domestic enrolment (as described in SAC3+ Valid domestic enrolment below); and - c) the student has studied at the TEO for 10% of the course or one month for a full-year course.
+- a) the number of valid domestic enrolments (as described in SAC3+), measured in equivalent full-time students (EFTS); and - b) the qualifications, and their component courses, in which students are enrolled, and the assigned course classifications, funding categories, and funding rates of those qualification. - 2.
+The TEO may only claim funding for a student who is: - a) a valid student enrolment (for the April and August 2016 SDRs) or a confirmed student enrolment (for the December 2016 and subsequent SDRs); and - b) a valid domestic enrolment (as described in SAC3+ Valid domestic enrolment below); and - c) the student has completed studied at the TEO for 10% of the course or one month of the course for which they have enrolled, whichever is the earlier for a full-year course.